Motive power depot: Engine sheds in the modern era

-The maintenance of the new diesel locomotives in filthy steam sheds soon proved difficult and, although some old sheds survived, many new diesel depots were built on new sites or on the sites of the old steam sheds.
+By the time of the Modernisation Plan, the maintenance of the new diesel locomotives in aged and often poorly maintained steam sheds proved difficult and, although some old sheds survived, many new diesel depots were built on new sites or on the sites of the old steam sheds.
 The major problem was the disposal of oil, which initially was left lying around causing pollution and safety issues.
 The new depots were equipped to deal with diesel fuel and the ability to access the underside, as well as upper body work, was improved.

 The tasks were not that much different in that diesel locomotives were fuelled rather than coaled, although they did require water as early diesels were equipped with steam generators for train heating purposes.

-Since the privatisation of British Rail, some depots are now operated by the train builders who maintain the trains under contract with train operators.
+Since the privatisation of British Rail, certain depots are now operated by the rolling stock manufacturers, such as Alstom and its Longsight Electric TMD, who maintain the trains under contract with train operators and lease the depot from Network Rail.

 Stabling and fuelling points

 Around railway networks, there are locations just used for the coaling/fuelling of locomotives and the stabling of stock, either overnight or between duties.
 These are generally not regarded as engine sheds.